shirishinamdar/shirishinamdar.github.io/_posts/2026-05-10-metasploit-storm-kit.md

 > Everything below was performed against **Metasploitable 2**, an intentionally vulnerable virtual machine designed for offensive-security practice, on an isolated host-only network.
 Running these techniques against any system you do not own or have explicit written authorization to test is a crime in most jurisdictions, including the U.S. (Computer Fraud and Abuse Act), the UK (Computer Misuse Act 1990), and India (IT Act, Section 66).
 {: .prompt-warning }

-## Introduction
+Metasploitable 2 is calibrated to fall.
+Every service on it has a known vulnerability, every CVE has a matching Metasploit module, and the whole thing exists so you can practice the offensive-security workflow against a target that won't fight back.

-This walkthrough documents a basic offensive-security lab: an Nmap reconnaissance pass against **Metasploitable 2** from a Kali Linux attacker VM, identification of a known-vulnerable service in the scan output, and exploitation of that service through **Metasploit Framework** to obtain a root shell on the target.
-The exercise also covers the initial assessment of an **EC-Council STORM kit** — a Raspberry Pi-based portable pentest platform — used as a secondary attacker reference.
-The objective was to traverse the full early-stage attack chain (recon → vuln identification → exploitation) end to end against a controlled target.
+This post is my walkthrough of that workflow against Metasploitable 2 from a Kali Linux attacker VM: Nmap reconnaissance, identifying the famous vsftpd 2.3.4 backdoor in the service-version output, and using the matching Metasploit module to land a root shell.
+Along the way I also assessed an EC-Council STORM kit — a Raspberry Pi-based portable pentest platform — as a secondary attacker reference.

 ---